PletkaDaniil/-onsole_-hat_Project/README.md

 6. ***Save everything that happens in chat***: The server will display all the history(error messages and time when it happened) of the chat in the log.txt file.

-7. ***Work with configuration files***: You can change this in the configuration file depending on your needs
+7. ***Work with configuration files***: You can change anything in the configuration file depending on your needs

 8. ***More Features:*** We are continuously working on adding more features to the chat room for enhanced convenience and functionality.